DataDog/chaos-controller/docs/features.md

 You can look at [an example of the expected format](../examples/advanced_selector.yaml) to know how to use it.

+#### Filtering

+The `selector` and `advancedSelector` fields only use kubernetes resource labels, as the kubernetes api only allows for listing resources based on their labels.
+However, it's perfectly valid to want to filter your targets to those containing specific annotations.
+The `spec.filter` field currently has a single subfield, `spec.filter.annotation`, which takes a set of key/value pairs.
+It works similarly to the `selector` field, in that all targets must have annotations matching _all_ specified k/v pairs.
+We will filter targets initially based on the label selectors used, before applying any filters.

 ### Targeting a specific pod

 How can you target a specific pod by name, if it doesn't have a unique label selector you can use?
 The `Disruption` spec doesn't support field selectors at this time, so selecting by name isn't possible.
 However, you can use the `kubectl label pods` command, e.g., `kubectl label pods $podname unique-label-for-this-disruption=target-me` to dynamically add a unique label to the pod, which you can use as your label selector in the `Disruption` spec.